 A basic mission of a university is to search for and to communicate the truth as it is honestly perceived.
 A genuine learning community cannot exist unless this demanding standard is a fundamental tenet of the intellectual life of the community.
 Students of Loyola University Chicago are expected to know, to respect, and to practice this standard of personal honesty.

 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents.

-Any instance of dishonesty (including those detailed on the website provided above or in this syllabus) will be reported to The Chair of The Department of Chemistry & Biochemistry who will decide what the next steps may be.
+An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office.
 Evidence of cheating in this course will result in, at a minimum, a score of zero (which cannot be dropped from grade calculations) and penalty up to failure of the course.
-College policies include that instructors will report incidents of academic misconduct to their chairperson as well as to the Assistant Dean for Student Academic Affairs in the CAS Dean's Office.
-We will report incidents to the Chemistry & Biochemistry Department for further action(s).